simonemberton/Introduction_to_Creative_Coding/Week_01/README.md

 ## Limbering Up

+The aim of this first workshop is just to ease ourselves into the tools and processes we'll be using throughout the module.

+First, we're just going to try using p5's online editor.
+Then we're going to get serious straight away with the professional level code editor VS code.

+We'll essentially be doing the same thing twice: making an interactive piece of creative code with the online editor, then making it again using "proper" separate html and javascript files!

 ### Task 1 - Getting Started

-- Head to the [p5 website](https://p5js.org/get-started/) and do the "Get Started" section using the online code editor under the heading "Your First Sketch"
+- Head to the [p5 website](https://p5js.org/get-started/) and do the "Get Started" section using the online code editor under the heading "Your First Sketch".

+It's a good idea to right click (ctrl-click on Mac) link for the p5.js web editor and open that in a new window or tab.
+Then you can follow the instructions in one tab and add your code in the other one...

 ### Task 2 - Going Pro

 OK it's all well and good being able to edit